xiaoxiae/videos/13-primes-dots/DESCRIPTION.md

 Website (for other things I'm up to): https://slama.dev/ Patreon (if you'd like to support me): https://www.patreon.com/TomasSlama

-Inspired by Martin Mareš's Programming 1 exercises.
+Inspired by Martin Mareš's Programming 1 Course exercises.